Vintage BMW Motorcycle Owners

 Over-all it was something like this:

-The nut on these models is 41 mm, not 36 mm like on the early models.
-There is a dogbone wrench available with a 41 mm flat end, instead of the more commonly seen 36 mm flat end...see https://bmwmotorcycletech.info/tools.htm .
-You could use an adjustable wrench too (much more likely to cause damage though).
-Hold the central nut with either of those tools, and rotate the center threaded plug CW, to loosen it.
+The big nut on these models is 41 mm, not 36 mm like on the early models.
+There is a BMW dogbone wrench available with a 41 mm flat end, instead of the more commonly seen 36 mm flat end...see https://bmwmotorcycletech.info/tools.htm .
+You could use an adjustable wrench but this is much more likely to cause slippage damage though.
+Hold the central nut with the tools, and rotate the center threaded plug CW, to loosen it.
 Remove the nut and washer, press the center threaded plug down, and release the clip by pushing on it with a dull flat blade screwdriver.
 The LOWER side of the circlip groove is a bevel, so the clip will move down, tilt, and you can then remove it.
 The spring is obviously pushing on that circlip.
 Remove the spring and check the fork tube for rough surfaces.
 The sealing is done by an O-ring, 31421454962.
 Be sure the upper edge of the circlip groove is smooth, or it will injure your new O-ring.
 You should do a fork oil change when working on these forks.
 You probably are doing the above work to eliminate oil weeping/leaking, by replacing the O-ring.
 I suggest you fill the fork with the proper amount of oil BEFORE the plug is installed ...the center hole is small.
 Be sure to use fresh gaskets, which are number 07119963073.
 You are going to be holding the nut, and tightening the center threaded plug, so the torque wrench is used C-CW.
 Top nut: 40 foot pounds.

 NO counter-torque (anti-torque) method is needed on these (ONLY!) types of forks when tightening at the center.